Chatbot Analytics: KPIs, Dashboards & Metrics Guide

 Introduction: Why chatbot analytics matter

-It’s the practice of capturing, measuring, and interpreting all the data flowing through conversations with your chatbot.
-In other words, it’s a performance review for your conversational AI—revealing what lands, where users get stuck, and which answers need refinement.
-Heading into 2025, those insights are critical because the way people find answers is changing fast.
+Chatbot analytics is the practice of capturing, measuring, and interpreting the data flowing through conversations with your chatbot.
+It reveals which answers work, where users get stuck, and which intents need refinement.
+In 2026, these insights matter more than ever because the way people find answers is changing.

 Nearly 46.4% of desktop searches now end on the Google results page without a click.
 Features like AI Overviews pull answers straight from web pages, leaving fewer visitors who actually reach your site.